 Photos of; the mountains around their property where they took their name.
 The small left plateau is referred to a Kanonkop, Heidi Kritzinger-their

-Customer Relations Manager (sweetheart) with Sofia and I, tasting room lounge area and the Kanonkop entrance. — 8 months ago
+Customer Relations Manager (sweetheart) with Sofia and I, tasting room lounge area and the Kanonkop entrance. — a year ago